My Source…what I am. Found the Real and also the illusion.

 j) No-self

-That there is no stable, separate, abiding, knowing, doing, controlling, be-ing self at the center of experience, and realizing this in a way that totally stops the process of the brain desperately trying to create such a things form transient, natural sensations that arise and vanish on their own — this was, for me, the key point, and the most important benefit of the path.
+That there is no stable, separate, abiding, knowing, doing, controlling, be-ing self at the center of experience, and realizing this in a way that totally stops the process of the brain desperately trying to create a thing from transient, natural sensations that arise and vanish on their own — this was, for me, the key point, and the most important benefit of the path.
 I recognize that there are various risks, benefits, and alternatives to the language of no-self, and some, at times, might benefit from other sorts of language, such as True Self, Soul, Divine Self, etc. I consider all such linguistic maneuvers potentially valuable in various contexts, depending on desired outcomes, functional considerations, and cultural resonances.

 k) No-thought